Empathy Snap on Big Hitter Moments is a great activity that gets participants talking about each other’s big hitter moments.

 - If there is a match, then SNAP!

-This activity was described by Matthew Skelton here (the original post).
-I have changed it slightly, keeping the the big hitter for cool things only.
-I also changed the activity period for whatever is identified by the facilitator/group.
+This activity was originally described by Matthew Skelton.
+We changed it slightly, keeping the big hitter for cool things only, and also changed the activity period for whichever is identified by the group.

 Remote-team advice: This activity works well for remote teams.
 Ask participants to take their notes with pen and paper.
 Decide and follow a sequence of participants.
 Then the group should guess each person’s moment.
 Consider having a SNAP sound prepared to play when there is a match.